Jojain/Nales-cadquery/README.md

 Then you might be interested by Nales which aims to solve all of these points and more.

+:warning: **Nales is currently barely usable, expect a lot of issues/crash so beware of what you are doing**

 ## Roadmap

 There is a lot of things planned but not so much time to develop, however here is a list of what is expected to be in Nales in the near future: